Xiaodongsuper/Adaptive-Collaborative-Similarity-Learning-for-Unsupervised-Multi-view-Feature-Selection/README.md

 1. MATLAB
 2. Datasets.

-        Download dataset and  source codes.
+        Download dataset and put it into the data folder. run main.m.

-        run main.m.